radareorg/radare2-book/configuration/evars.md

 ![e??~color](../img/configuration/e--color.png)

-The Visual mode has an eval browser that is accessible thru the `Vbe` command.
+The Visual mode has an eval browser that is accessible through the `Vbe` command.

 ### asm.arch